Vi–ii–V–I: Examples

 Examples of vi–ii–V–I are shown below.

-Pop songs that include the vi–ii–V–I progression include Weezer's "Island in the Sun", Gloria Gaynor's "I Will Survive", & Selena Gomez's "Love You Like A Love Song".
+Pop songs that include the vi–ii–V–I progression include Weezer's "Island in the Sun" and Talk Talk's "It's My Life".

 I−vi−ii−V

 I−vi−ii−V is one of the most common chord progressions in jazz.
 The progression is often used as a turnaround, occurring as the last two bars of a chorus or section.
-The I−vi−ii−V chord progression occurs as a two-bar pattern in the A section of the rhythm changes, the progression based on George Gershwin's "I Got Rhythm" & Hillsong UNITED's "Hosanna".
+The I−vi−ii−V chord progression occurs as a two-bar pattern in the A section of the rhythm changes, the progression based on George Gershwin's "I Got Rhythm".
 It can be varied as well: according to Mark Levine, "[t]oday's players usually play a dominant 7th chord rather than a minor 7th chord as the VI chord in a I-VI-II-V."

 In the jazz minor scale, the diatonic progression below is possible.